|

 mainland in a typical year (maybe in search of a place to pee).

-If it's any consolation, the city has
+If it's any consolation, local authorities have

 WCs in what critics have called a "toilet tax" on visitors and